-- Parents / guardians must call the office at least 1 hour prior to an early pick up. - Scholars leaving early must be picked up prior to 3:15 PM Monday-Friday.

-- The Office manager will not hold your child in the office prior to parent arrival.
-They will be called to the office when parent arrives. - Scholars are not permitted to leave for early dismissal through the front office between 3:15-4:00 pm Monday-Fridays during the dismissal procedure. - If a scholar is not picked up by these designated times, the parent or guardian will have to wait until 3:40 pm to pick up their scholar(s) in the back alley during the regular dismissal procedure.
+- Parents / guardians must call the office at least 1 hour prior to an early pick up. - Scholars leaving early must be picked up prior to 2:00pm Monday-Friday. - Scholars are not permitted to leave for early dismissal between 2:00-2:50pm Monday-Fridays during the dismissal procedure. - If a scholar is not picked up by these designated times, the parent or guardian will have to wait until the end of dismissal time at 2:50pm. - The Office manager will not hold your child in the office prior to parent arrival.